andycroll/andycroll.com/_posts/2020/2020-02-16-all-your-mailer-views-in-one-place.md

 Modern IDEs allow fuzzy-file lookup so the location of files isn’t that important.

-You are changing your codebase from reasonable defaults, which is normally no ideal.
-However in this case the change is small, well defined and improves separation and organisation from the standard locations.
+You are changing your codebase from reasonable Rails defaults, which is normally not ideal.
+However the change is small, well defined and improves separation and organisation from the standard locations—I'd argue this should be the Rails default..